Canada convoy protest: Ottawa protests and entrenchment

 An emergency debate of the House of Commons was held on the night of February 7, at the request of NDP leader Jagmeet Singh.
 Trudeau stated that the convoy is "trying to blockade our economy, our democracy and our fellow citizens' daily lives.
 It has to stop."
 Transport minister Omar Alghabra used the debate to encourage Ontario Premier Doug Ford to use regulatory powers to discourage the occupation, such as suspending commercial licences or insurance of the truckers.

-As of February 7, the Children's Aid Society (CAS) was working with the OPS to ensure the welfare and safety of the children who are living in about 25 per cent of the 418 convoy trucks, according to Ottawa Police Deputy Chief Steve Bell.
+It was reported on February 7 that the Children's Aid Society (CAS) was working with the OPS to ensure the welfare and safety of the children who were living in about a quarter of the 418 convoy trucks, according to Ottawa Police Deputy Chief Steve Bell.
 Concerns were raised about sanitation, noise levels, and fumes.
-According to the Canadian Press, there were about 100 children living in the convoy trucks as of February 8.
+According to the Canadian Press, there were about 100 children living in the convoy trucks on February 8.
 Bell said that the presence of children is an "important factor" complicating a "challenging operation".

-By February 9, people with police, military and survivalist experience had helped the protesters set up camp with tents and wooden kitchens, creating a supply chain to ensure continued protest.
-The logistic centre at the Raymond Chabot Grant Thornton Park (RCGP) baseball stadium includes trailers of food, tents, toilets and distribution points for gasoline and propane.
-The Freedom Convoy's head of security and spokesman is Daniel Bulford, a former RCMP officer who served on Prime Minister Trudeau's security detail.
+By February 9, people with police, military, and survivalist experience had helped the protesters set up camp with tents and wooden kitchens, creating a supply chain to ensure continued protest.
+The logistic centre at the Raymond Chabot Grant Thornton Park (RCGP) baseball stadium included trailers of food, tents, toilets, and distribution points for gasoline and propane.
+The Freedom Convoy's head of security and spokesman was Daniel Bulford, a former RCMP officer who served on Prime Minister Trudeau's security detail.
 Police on Guard, a Facebook group of about 100 police officers, mainly retired, and 50 soldiers endorse the convoy.
 Two serving members of the Joint Task Force 2 (JTF2) are under investigation for alleged involvement.

-On February 10, leaders of the Freedom Convoy declared February 11 an "orange shirt day" and called for student walkouts to end COVID-19 restrictions in schools.
+On February 10, leaders of the Freedom Convoy declared February 11 an "Orange Shirt Day" and called for student walkouts to end COVID-19 restrictions in schools.
 Indigenous leaders condemned this announcement as misappropriation.

 On Day 15, February 11, Doug Ford declared a state of emergency in Ontario as protesters continued to occupy the Ambassador Bridge, while Ford referred to the situation in downtown Ottawa as a "siege".
 By February 12, police had cleared trucks from the bridge, with busloads of police, some with heavy weapons, and an armoured vehicle.

 By day 14, February 10, the newest tactic was "convoy circles".
 Ottawa-Centre MPP Joel Harden noted that a "convoy organizer" had been encouraging protesters to form them around public schools in Ottawa.
-A group of about 60 convoy vehicles headed to the Ottawa Macdonald–Cartier International Airport at 8 a.m., slow-circling it, honking and blocking traffic until about 10 a.m., then returned to their Coventry Road, one of three Ottawa protest encampments.
+A group of about 60 convoy vehicles headed to the Ottawa Macdonald–Cartier International Airport at 8 am, slow-circling it, honking, and blocking traffic until about 10 am, then returning to their Coventry Road protest encampment.
 Chief Stoly said many "vexatious calls" from the United States to 9-1-1 flooded the system and endangered lives.